nih-cfde/2022-feb-hackathon/docs/about.md

 #### [Human Microbiome Project](https://portal.hmpdacc.org/)

-[HMP](https://portal.hmpdacc.org/) is contains over 31,000 samples from 48 sites on the human body.
-The HMP session will involve pulling data from this portal and assembling it with Amazon Web Services.
+[HMP](https://portal.hmpdacc.org/) contains over 31,000 samples from 48 sites on the human body.
+The HMP session will involve pulling data from the portal and assembling it with Amazon Web Services.